facebook/fresco/docs/03-using-other-network-layers.md

 ImagePipelineConfig config = OkHttpImagePipelineConfigFactory
     .newBuilder(context, okHttpClient)
     . // other setters
-    . // setNetworkFetchProducer is already called for you .build();
+    . // setNetworkFetcher is already called for you .build();
 Fresco.initialize(context, config);
 ```